sarsamurmu/estree-toolkit/README.md

 traverse(ast, {
   Program(path) {
-    // Do something with path
+    // Do something with the path
   }
 });
 ```